Created We 1-Mar-17

 BBC 1 Clock - Schools Variant II

 The BBC 1 network clock changed at the end of 1974 with the channel name now in white.
-But around schools programming the lettering was yellow, which is also as it appeared on the schools diamond symbol that lead in to each programme.
-This was probably because the diamond model was only designed to support two colours.
-(It was first introduced when the globe and clock still used blue on a black background.)
+But around schools programming the lettering was yellow to match the schools diamond.
+This was perhaps because the diamond model was originally designed to support just two colours.

 BBC 1 Schools Dots